 This post originally appeared on Austen Authors on June 25, 2019.
+Let us determine whether Austen herself fits the mold.
 Enjoy!

 Birth order has an impact on your personality and behaviour, according to many psychologists.
 Some of the stereotypes related to sibling birth order have primarily been confirmed by scientific studies, but at Jane Austen’s time, such observations would have remained anecdotal only.